Reading a Song Chart

 Repeated Sections

 Songs are made up of repetition and patterns.
 Rather than writing out a section multiple times we use a repeat sign.
-The repeat sign is also made up of two components: a start repeat and an end repeat.
+The repeat sign is also made up of two components: a start repeat and an end repeat labelled signified by two barlines and two dots.

 C